 If you're new to course of construction insurance, you may wonder what does builders risk insurance cost.
 The good news is that a builders risk policy is often more affordable than some clients realize.

-That’s because the risk assumed by the insurance company is often low in the early stages of the construction project.
-Exposure rises over time as the structure reaches various stages of completion, but construction costs are amortized over the entire policy term.
+That’s because the risk assumed by the insurance company in the early stages of the construction project is often low.
+Exposure rises over time as the structure reaches various stages of completion, but builders risk insurance costs are amortized over the entire policy term.

-Does your client have an installation, remodel or construction project?
-The cost to insure installation is typically the least costly of the three, largely because these projects are usually shorter and less involved.
-In contrast, remodeling projects can be the costliest to insure since an existing structure comes with significant risk, especially when the project involves structural changes.
+The cost to insure installation is typically the least costly because these projects are usually shorter and less involved.
+In contrast, remodeling projects can have the highest builders risk cost because an existing structure comes with significant risk, especially when the project involves structural changes.